Teddy bears and travel go hand in hand.

 It started falling apart before I even left, but I loved carrying it around with me.
 A few months later I did another study abroad excursion to Australia, and my lovingly constructed bear joined me.
 Needless to say, the bear and boy have both been keepers over the years, especially as travel buddies.

 Flower the Penguin is our trusty travel companion.
 Flower has been all over Hawaii and is filled with the Aloha Spirit.
 We adopted Flower at the Maui Hyatt.
 We loved seeing the penguins at the Maui Hyatt and now we take a little piece of that resort with us where ever we go!
 She usually hangs out on the dashboard of our rental car while we are exploring the islands.
-You can see some of her adventures on Vine.

 My sheep (sheepie) has been to Italy, Cyprus, Atlanta, Israel (where I currently live), and DC.
 I like to put him in my computer bag and have him pop out like this.
 He is a well-traveled sheep!